-- 19. It is fair to say that the employment of District and implementation of their approach has been both welcomed by residents and has also generated adverse reaction, especially so on social media. - 20.
-General criticisms have been the concentration on instances of dropped cigarette butts, enforcement in areas such as supermarket car parks, unwillingness by the enforcement officers to accept apparently reasonable justifications for the littering and "following" of potential offenders. - 21.
+- 24. It is fair to say that the employment of District and implementation of their approach has been both welcomed by residents and has also generated adverse reaction, especially so on social media. - 25.
+General criticisms have been the concentration on instances of dropped cigarette butts, enforcement in areas such as supermarket car parks, unwillingness by the enforcement officers to accept apparently reasonable justifications for the littering and "following" of potential offenders. - 26.
 Nationally, dropped cigarette butts represent 97% of all items of litter and inevitably will be the main type of offence caught.
 From the appendix it can be seen leaving aside cigarette butts and rolled up cigarettes over 200 FPNs have been issued for other types of litter where it is harder to catch the offender.
-In comparison the Council's own Team was able to issue only 73 FPNs for litter last year. - 22.
-Supermarket car parks are open public areas within the definition in the legislation.
-FPNs have been discontinued where an unjustifiable approach has been taken or where an offender proves to be a vulnerable person. - 23.
-Whilst there have been some examples of poor attitude and treatment of offenders, complaints have generally proved to be unfounded when the body camera footage has been reviewed. - 24.
-The voluntary organisation Pick Up for Pendle reports an improvement in the amount of litter dropped.
+In comparison the Council's own Team was able to issue only 73 FPNs for litter last year.